the-events-calendar/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [4.6.18] 2018-05-30 =

+* Add - Eventbrite to Event Aggregator import origins [61172]
+* Add - Priority attribute to Import Setting fields to be able to customize order of fields [61173]
+* Add - Default category and change authority for Eventbrite Imports [61173]
+* Add - Ability to schedule Eventbrite imports through Event Aggregator [35454]
+* Add - Preview for Eventbrite events in the import screen ordered from farthest future event to closest [70130]
+* Add - Import Eventbrite events using the Other URL import origin [81825]
+* Add - Ability to preview and import multiple Eventbrite events using the Organizer URL [94284]
+* Add - Import from Eventbrite Location Search URL, i.e. https://www.eventbrite.com/d/or--portland/events/ [94588]
+* Tweak - Move Eventbrite settings from Legacy Import to Settings Import Tab [94388]
+* Tweak - Add Eventbrite imports to the Import History Tab [81826]
+* Tweak - Remove Legacy Imports UI [81829]

 = [4.6.17] 2018-05-29 =